-- B Bar – Another very popular spot located a block down the road from The Wren has the benefit of being much larger in size.
+- B Bar (NOW CLOSED) – Another very popular spot located a block down the road from The Wren has the benefit of being much larger in size.
 It has different rooms with varying vibes, as well as an outdoor patio.
 This bar is ideal for larger group gatherings such as birthdays, going away parties or work outings.

 For date night

 - The Smile – This cozy restaurant is Instagram-friendly, serves healthy Mediterranean dishes, and has a trendy vibe attracting many celebrities and dates.

 - Il Buco – One of the best Italian restaurants in the city, they make their own bread and pasta in-house, and cure their own meats.
 It smells delicious and is full of people having a great time with a glass of wine in hand!

 For a lively atmosphere

 - Gato (NOW CLOSED) – This restaurant opened by celebrity chef Bobby Flay serves Spanish/Mediterranean fare in a big, loud space.
 They have fantastic specials, seafood and meats.

 - Lafayette – This French brasserie and bakery has one of the best outdoor seating patios if you like people-watching on the street.
 They are often a part of Restaurant Week, which was the first time I dined there.
 I have since been back for breakfast, which was lovely and fresh!

 Honorable mentions are Astor Wines & Spirits (they have the best selection!), ACME (they closed for a while due to a “culinary transformation” and are now back open), and La Colombe (for coffee lovers).